girirajvyas/aws/AWS-Cloud-Practitioner.md

    - Success
  - Next time you login via your root account you have to provide MFA token along with your password

-## 3.6 Ways to access AWS
+## 2.6 Ways to access AWS

  - `AWS Management Console:`(Protected by password + MFA)
  - `AWS Command line Interface (CLI):` protected by access keys
  - `AWS Software Development Kit (SDK) for code:` protected by access keys
    - Access keys used above are generated through AWS console
    - Users Manage their own access keys
    - **Access keys are secret like you have passwords, it is recommended not to share them**

-Acess keys:
+**Acess keys:**
  - `Access Key Id` which is used like a username but it is not the same
  - `Secret Access Key` which is used like a password but it is not the same.

-### 3.6.1 AWS console
+### 2.6.1 AWS console
- - All the hands on we dod till now is on console
+ - All the hands on we did till now is on console

-### 3.6.2 AWS cli on Windows
+### 2.6.2 AWS cli on Windows

 **Installation:**
  - Google -> Download aws cli on windows -> [Link](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)